ibm-cloud-docs/containers/kubernetes-service-cli.md

 `Support Case` permissions are managed in a different part of the console than infrastructure permissions.
 See step 8 of [Customizing infrastructure permissions](/docs/containers?topic=containers-users#infra_access).

 **Which infrastructure permissions do I assign?**<br>
-If your company's policies for permissions are very strict, you might need to limit the `suggested` permissions for your cluster's use case.
+If your company's policies for permissions are strict, you might need to limit the `suggested` permissions for your cluster's use case.
 Otherwise, make sure that your infrastructure credentials for the region and resource group include all the `required` and `suggested` permissions.

 For most use cases, [set up the API key](/docs/containers?topic=containers-users#api_key) for the region and resource group with the appropriate infrastructure permissions.
 If you need to use another infrastructure account that differs from your current account, [set up manual credentials](/docs/containers?topic=containers-users#credentials).